Kavathe Yamai: Geography and climate

 The village is located in the rain shadow area of the Sahyadris.
-It has an arid climate, irrigation from the river Ghod, and from wells serve most of the village.
+It has an arid climate, irrigation from the river Ghod and from wells serve most of the village.
 Crops include sugar cane, bajra, groundnuts and pomegranates.

 Demography

 Hinduism (90% of the population) is the largest religion, followed by other religions such as Islam, Buddhism, Jainism.
 Sects/religions coexist in peaceful manner participating in each other's celebrations/ functions.
 Major castes are Dhangar and Marathas, both of whom share similar agriculturally-based livelihoods.
-Common family names include Mukhekar, Bhor, Ichake, Kandalkar, Wagdare, Pokale, Sandbhor, Ghode, Yede, Ughade.
+Common family names include Mukhekar,Rode, Bhor, Ichake, Kandalkar, Wagdare, Pokale, Sandbhor, Ghode, Yede, Ughade.

-Administration

-Shri Ramchandra Sandbhor currently holds a position as sarpanch of village Panchayat.
-The village comes under Shirur constituency for Loksabha and under Ambegaon constituency for Vidhansabha.

-Education

-The village has a primary school (run by Zilla Parishad) established in 1866, Higher Secondary School & College (run by Rayat Shikshan Sanstha) and a few more recently founded English medium schools.

-Culture

-The beautifully constructed Hemadpanthi style temples include Vithhal Temple, Ganesh Temple, Mahadev Temple, Hanuman Temple.
-The Yamai temple, Saymaba Temple, Datta temple, and Fatteshwar temple are the most prominent.
-Yamai temple is located to the west of the village.
-This village takes its name from its Yamai goddess.
-Annual festivals/Yatra are organized by villages where many devote from all over Maharashtra participate..
-The Kojagiri Pornima is celebrated with Palakhi procession followed by a Bhajan-Kirtan and a Drama for entertainment.
-The village has a beautiful temple of Bhagavan Mahavir (Jain Temple).
-There is a Mosque & four Peer Durgahs which are managed by local Muslim Community.